NNDSrinivas/mentor_app/README.md

 Tip: On the same network, push captions using the realtime API (or via the Chrome extension) so answers appear on mobile.

+### Minimal permissions

+The TestFlight build uses Expo's internal distribution settings.
+Android `permissions` are explicitly empty and iOS uses default capabilities only, keeping the app lightweight and minimizing review friction.

 ## Browser extension

 1) Open Chrome → chrome://extensions → Enable Developer mode → Load unpacked → select `browser_extension/`.